-A key distinction between ridge-type shrinkage priors and the global-local priors is that while ridge-type priors typically shrink towards a fixed point, most commonly the origin, the global-local priors provide shrinkage towards the union of subspaces consisting of sparse vectors, with the amount of sparsity controlled by certain hyperparameters \citep{bhattacharya2015dirichlet}.
-In this article, we further enlarge the scope of shrinkage to present a class of functional shrinkage priors, namely the functional horseshoe priors (fHS), that facilitate shrinkage towards pre-specified subspaces.
-The shrinkage factor (defined in Section 3) is assigned a $\mbox{Beta}(a, b)$ prior with $a, b < 1$, which has the shape of a horseshoe \citep{carvalho2010horseshoe}.
-However, while the horseshoe prior of \cite{carvalho2010horseshoe} shrinks towards sparse vectors, the proposed functional horseshoe prior shrinks functions towards arbitrary subspaces.
+A key distinction between ridge-type shrinkage priors and the global-local priors is that while ridge-type priors typically shrink towards a fixed point--most commonly the origin--global-local priors shrink towards the union of subspaces consisting of sparse vectors.
+The degree of shrinkage to sparse models is controlled by certain hyperparameters \citep{bhattacharya2015dirichlet}.
+In this article, we further enlarge the scope of shrinkage priors by proposing a class of functional shrinkage priors called functional horseshoe (fHS) priors. fHS priors facilitate shrinkage towards pre-specified subspaces.
+The shrinkage factor (defined in Section 3) is assigned a $\mbox{Beta}(a, b)$ prior with $a, b < 1$, which has the shape of a HS prior \citep{carvalho2010horseshoe}.
+While the HS prior shrinks towards sparse vectors, the proposed fHS shrinks functions towards arbitrary subspaces.